alexcristea/playbook/tools/checklists/daily-checklist.md

 ## Planning

+The idea behind daily planning is to identify what actions should I do today to achieve my weekly initiatives.

 - [ ] What am I grateful for today?
 - [ ] On what initiatives will I work today?
   - Look over the weekly initiatives, calendar, inbox, todos, confluence, etc